masonellis95/4663-Cryptography-MasonEllis/Program_1_grade.md

 80%

 ## Comments:
 - There was a wierd 'X' left on the end of my decrypted message.
+The 'X' that splits the "L's" is ok, but not the other one.
     - Keyword: hello
     - message: hello world
 - Program crashed when I put special characters in the keyword.